Mr-Kumar-Abhishek/tutorial-repo/README.md

 # tutorial-repo
-A repository to learn git
+A repository to learn git.
+Anyone can send pull requests here.